otonashi-labs/aqua-flash-simple/README.md

 - Long-tail assets without Aave listings
 - Market-making and arbitrage opportunities in emerging markets
 - Protocol-specific tokens that need flash loan functionality
+- **Customizable fee structures** - makers choose their own rates (0-10%) when providing liquidity

-By leveraging Aqua's liquidity infrastructure, this implementation makes flash loans accessible for a broader range of tokens at lower gas costs.
+By leveraging Aqua's liquidity infrastructure, this implementation makes flash loans accessible for a broader range of tokens at lower gas costs, with flexible fee pricing determined by individual liquidity providers.

 ## Live Deployment (Sepolia Testnet)